metacommunities/metacommunities/publications/sss_dec2015/log.md

 ## Wed Mar 23 17:10:52 UTC 2016
 - crap, didn't have time to do anything much today, and now time has run out.

+## Thu Mar 24 08:48:47 GMT 2016
+- did a bit of work on fork diagrams in R, but they don't look at good as the matplotlib ones.
+- found myself going back into ipython notebook to do this.

 ## TODO